mdolab/pyoptsparse/doc/guide.rst

    conD (3) |          |          |     X    |
             +--------------------------------+

-The ``X``'s denote which parts of the jacobian have non-zero values. ``pyOptSparse`` does not determine the sparsity structure of the jacobian automatally, it must be specified by the user during calls to ``addCon`` and ``addConGroup``.
+The ``X``'s denote which parts of the Jacobian have non-zero values. ``pyOptSparse`` does not determine the sparsity structure of the Jacobian automatically, it must be specified by the user during calls to ``addCon`` and ``addConGroup``.
 By way of example, the code that generates the  hypothetical optimization problem is as follows:

 .. code-block:: python

   optProb.addVarGroup('varA', 3)